Author Guidelines

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-INFORMATION ON THE PROCESSING OF PERSONAL DATA pursuant to the European Regulation n.
-679/2016/CE (GDPR)
+INFORMATION ON THE PROCESSING OF PERSONAL DATA pursuant to EU Regulation 679/2016 (GDPR)

-Dear User, Phenomena HUB APS protects the privacy of visitors to the site www.phenomenajournal.com inserted on the OJS platform by adopting all the most suitable measures for the protection of personal data in accordance with the provisions of the law.
-This information describes the methods of processing the information provided by visitors to the Site and the methods of processing any personal data collected, which will be processed in accordance with European Union legislation and in particular with Article 13 of the GDPR 679/2016.
+Dear User, Phenomena HUB APS protects the privacy of visitors to the site www.phenomenajournal.com, hosted on the OJS platform, by adopting all appropriate measures for the protection of personal data in accordance with applicable law.
+This privacy notice describes the processing methods applied to the information provided by visitors and any personal data collected, in compliance with Article 13 of the GDPR 679/2016.

-THE OWNER reserves the right to modify this Information at any time and, therefore, the User is invited to visit this page regularly.
+The Data Controller reserves the right to modify this notice at any time.
+Users are therefore encouraged to visit this page regularly.

 Data Controller